fabioserpa/cfwf/README.md

 ## read_cfwf
 `pandas` has a `read_fwf` function for reading fixed-width formatted files, but it expects a single table structure, with a unique record type for the entire file. **`read_cfwf`** comes to the rescue when your input file has a complex table structure, with different record types mixed in the file, as is the case of the public data made available by the Brazilian Customs.

-The function returns a `dict` with a `pandas.DataFrame` for each record type specified (each key corresponding to a record type)
+The function reads a **complex fixed-width format** file and returns a `dict` with a `pandas.DataFrame` for each record type specified (each key corresponding to a record type)

 #### **Arguments**:
 **filepath_or_buffer**: str, pathlib.Path, py._path.local.LocalPath or any